vict0rsch/PaperMemory/Readme.md

 * **Arxiv-Vanity**
   * Bibtex card appears on hover
-  * If link is an arxiv citation, ArxivTools fetches the citation's ID on Arxiv's `export` API.
+  * If link is an arxiv citation, ArxivMemory fetches the citation's ID on Arxiv's `export` API.
-  * Otherwise, ArxivTools extracts the paper's title, and searches for it on Arxiv's `export` API.
+  * Otherwise, ArxivMemory extracts the paper's title, and searches for it on Arxiv's `export` API.
-    * If titles don't match, Arxiv's API could not find the exact article and ArxivTools doesn't do anything
+    * If titles don't match, Arxiv's API could not find the exact article and ArxivMemory doesn't do anything
 * **Firefox**
   * Using Firefox?
 Raise an issue if you're willing to help a little 🚁